Sheikh Muhammad: Remembrance

 Sheikh Muhammad is considered an avatar of the Muslim saint-poet Kabir (c.
 1440 – c.
 1518).
 Kabir was a Muslim saint-poet whose patron deity was Rama, a form of Vishnu; while Sheikh Muhammad was a devotee of another form of Vishnu, Vithoba.
 A Marathi couplet says that the saints Tukaram and Sheikh Muhammad are spiritual successors of Kabir.

+The palakhi (palanquin with paduka) of Shiekh Muhammad was included in the annual Pandharpur Wari, a march from Shrigonde to Pandharpur, where Vithoba's main temple stands.